Rüdiger of Bergheim: Deposition

-Rüdiger von Bergheim was probably deposed in 1248, probably on the initiative of Behaim.
-In his place the Silesian Duke Konrad II was elected, but the Kurie failed to confirm in early 1249.
 In the same year Pope Innocent IV repeated the excommunication of Rüdiger von Bergheim and demanded his resignation.
-Since Rüdiger was not ready to take this step, he was excommunicated once more by the papal legate, Petrus de Collemedio, Cardinal Bishop of Albano, on 17 February 1250, and deposed for the second time.
-On 11 March 1250 Pope Innocent IV confirmed this procedure.
+Since Rüdiger was not ready to take this step, he was excommunicated once more by the papal legate, Petrus de Collemedio, Cardinal Bishop of Albano, on 17 February 1250, and deposed, being degraded from episcopal orders.
+On 11 March 1250 Pope Innocent IV confirmed the legate's actions.
 Subsequently, Rüdiger von Bergheim was expelled from his bishopric.

+He lived for four years after his deposition.
 His place of death is not known.